+Electricity

+Repair category 1

-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.
-The electricity meter is located within the outbuilding at the subject property.
-It would be prudent to have the electricity meter either within a plastic housing unit adjoining the house externally or to be installed internally with the subject property.
-An NICEIC/SELECT registered electrician can advise further.

 Gas

 Repair category -

-Notes There is no gas connection.
+Notes There is no gas connection to the subject property.